Cleveland Police and Crime Panel is responsible for the scrutiny of the Police and Crime Commissioner (PCC.)

 Agendas and Papers of Cleveland Police & Crime Panel

 All agendas and papers are published on Stockton Borough Council’s website.

 Access the agendas, papers and future meeting dates for the Police and Crime Panel.

 Complaints Against the Police and Crime Commissioner for Cleveland

-- Complaints received by the OPCC will be referred to Cleveland Police and Crime Panel.
+- Complaints received by the OPCC are referred to Cleveland Police and Crime Panel.

 - The OPCC will extend every co-operation to the panel in relation to the handling of any such complaint in accordance with the Panel’s policies and procedures.

-- The Chief Executive is available to members of the public to discuss any form of concern about ethics and standards in respect of the PCC or the OPCC, and will work with Cleveland Police and Crime Panel in the event that any such concern involves a complaint against the PCC.
+- The Chief Executive is available to members of the public to discuss any concerns about ethics and standards in respect of the PCC or the OPCC.
+He will work with Cleveland Police and Crime Panel in the event of any such concern involving a complaint against the PCC.